 The first merchant, John B. Allen, opened a store and boarding-house.
 In a wood-framed/tent-like structure.
 Other businesses sprung up.
 Restaurants were necessities; a butcher shop opened.

-Mining brothers Samuel and Charles Calhoun bought 320 acres called "Goose Flats."
+Mining brothers Samuel and Charles Calhoun bought 320 acres called “Goose Flats.”
 This land was easy-going for pulling wagons up to their Mountain Maid claim.
 A friend of Richard Gird, Thomas J. Bidwell arranged 80% of the rights to Goose Flats in March 1879.
-The Calhouns agreed contingent on a town-site survey for promotion as a community.
+The Calhouns agreed contingent on a town-site survey for a community.

 James S. Clark and Charles Cook, were partners in San Francisco real estate.
 Interested in mining and investment.
 That brought them to Tombstone Arizona in March 1879.
 Historical timing!

-The Tombstone Townsite Company and Clark, Palmer and Company had a goal: Tombstone's town as a financial project.
+The Tombstone Townsite Company and Clark, Palmer & Company had a goal: Tombstone’s town as a financial project.
 They hired a surveyor, establishing a grid street pattern.
-They named the main business road Allen Street, after Tombstone Territory's first merchant.
+They named the main business road Allen Street, after Tombstone Territory’s first merchant.

 Then filed the Townsite claim in the U.S. Land Office.
-Official April 22, 1879, at the Pima County Recorder's Office, as New Tombstone.
-Nearby Richmond vied for the local Post Office, but instead "New Tombstone" was awarded it.
+Official April 22, 1879, at the Pima County Recorder’s Office, as New Tombstone.
+Nearby Richmond vied for the local Post Office, but instead awarded to “New Tombstone”.
 Autumn brought Justice of the Peace co-appointments: Michael Gray & Thomas J. Bidwell.

 Town leaders petitioned for town incorporation.
 They considered changing the name.
 But kept it Tombstone, since many business references were already associated that way.